reggiebain/song-similarity-erdos/README.md

 # Good Composers Borrow, Great Composers Steal
 ## *Analyzing Audio Similarity using Deep Learning*
-#### Authors: Emelie Curl, Tong Shan, Glenn Young, Larsen Linov, Reginald Bain
+#### Authors: Reggie Bain, Emelie Curl, Larsen Linov, Tong Shan, Glenn Young

 ## Summary
 We worked on developing a model using several different approaches to analyze the similarity between songs by directly analyzing the audio.
 Using audio analysis techniques such as calculating log-mel spectrograms, audio augmentation, and transfer learning we established a way to compare the similarity between audio files for the purpose of detecting potential  plagiarism.
 Our work focuses on minimizing the so-called *triplet-loss* which aims to maximize the distance between images that are different while simultaenously minimizing the distance between similar images.
 ## Background